ranxiao/InfantEEGProcessing2022/README.md

 # InfantEEGProcessing2022
-The analysis uses functions from EEGlab toolbox version 2021.1 which cna be downloaded here https://sccn.ucsd.edu/eeglab/index.php
+The analysis uses functions from EEGlab toolbox version 2021.1 which can be downloaded here https://sccn.ucsd.edu/eeglab/index.php

 The code adapts from our previous study and adds new functions (IC labeling etc.) in the latest EEGlab toolbox